zoppellarielena/PhysicsOfData_Projects/8.PROJECT for LABORATORY OF COMPUTATIONAL PHYSICS MOD A/Readme.md

 To gain a deeper understanding of the hierarchical pairing process and the simulations from which the data were obtained, consult Mapelli et al., *Hierarchical black hole mergers in young, globular and nuclear star clusters*, Monthly Notices of the Royal Astronomical Society, Volume 505 (2021) https://arxiv.org/abs/2103.05016.

-This project was developed in March 2022 by Group 14 for the Laboratory of Computational Physics MOD A course (academic year: 2021-2022).
+This project was developed in March 2022 by Group 14 for *Laboratory of Computational Physics MOD A* course (academic year: 2021-2022).
 The group members are:
 - Cano Amaro German: https://github.com/german-cano
 - Monti Sebastiano: https://github.com/MontiSebastiano